ai-socialimpact/LLMWiki-NGO-Humaninloop/WikiContents/Human-in-loop/Readme.md

 ## 🎯 High-Accuracy Router Reasoning System

 To safeguard maternal health and prevent inaccurate medical guidance, this architecture uses a deterministic, multi-stage routing engine.

-High-risk queries are automatically steered away from general advice and redirected to specialized clinical nodes reviewed by medical experts (e.g., SNEHA review for severe maternal anemia).
+**High-risk queries are automatically steered away from general advice and redirected to specialized clinical nodes reviewed by medical experts (e.g., SNEHA review for severe maternal anemia).**

+So hi-risk preganacy cases are identified and answered with absolute care!!

 ### 🚨 Illustrative Example: Emergency Acute Redirection Flow

-The routing engine completely bypasses generic advice by scanning for explicit high-alert clinical triggers.
-Below is an example of a mother asking about severe fatigue and breathing issues, which instantly bypasses normal milestone nutrition tracks and redirects to the critical medical node:
+The routing engine scans for explicit high-alert clinical triggers.
+Below is an example of a mother in health need, and the Routing automatically moves such user questions into a specical section in Wiki:

 ```text
  User Question: "I am 2 months pregnant, feeling very weak and out of breath."